ayoub-dhibi-ENSL/paperwork.ai/README.md

 The project currently offers a rather static and very simple but efficient approach to the problem.
 The working environement has to be setup like this
 <ul>
-  <li>In the working directory you shold have the two scripts "gradioUI.py" and "agent.py"</li>
+  <li>In the working directory you should have the two scripts "gradioUI.py" and "agent.py"</li>
   <li>Moreover you should have a target.pdf file which is the document you are trying to complete (subscription for, taxes declaration, ...)</li>
   <li>Finally you want to create an "user_data" directory in the working directory.
 The user_data directory should contain as much as possible informative documents about you, for example your ID, IBAN, previously filled paperwork, ...</li>
 </ul>